Ctere1/pubgSS/README.md

 ### ⚙️**Installation <a name="installation"></a>**

 1. Go to the [releases](https://github.com/Ctere1/pubgSS/releases) page and download the latest version.
-2. Extract the downloaded archive and navigate to the extracted folder.
-3. Run the application:
+2. Run the application:

     - Double-click `PUBG.Stream.Sniping.Detector.Setup.exe`.
     - Follow the installation prompts to complete the setup.

-4. After installation, you can launch the application from your desktop or start menu.
+3. After installation, you can launch the application from your desktop or start menu.

+> [!Note]
+ > Demo account is provided for testing purposes.
+You can use the following credentials:
+  > Username: `demo@ss-detector.com`
+  > Password: `Wu9LYm2W5pgyyPuRgCMi`

 ## 📸**Screenshots <a name="screenshots"></a>**